- Five on Friday

 While no one wants bumps on their skin, styes, like pimples, are easy to treat and CEENTA is happy to care for you if they are causing you concern.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 Dr. Rheinbolt practices in our Concord office.
 If you would like to make an appointment to talk to him or another eye doctor about a stye, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.